Skip to main content

 Agriculture employers must keep accurate and complete payroll records.
 There isn't a required form for these records, but the records must include:

-• Address, including zip code;
+• Address, including zip code

-• Birthdate, if younger than 19;
+• Birthdate (if younger than 19)

-• Sex and occupation;
+• Sex and occupation

-• Time and day of week when the employee's workweek begins;
+• Time and day of week when the employee's workweek begins

-• Hours worked each day;
+• Hours worked each day

-• Total hours worked each workweek;
+• Total hours worked each workweek

-• Basis on which employee's wages are paid;
+• Basis on which employee's wages are paid

-• Regular hourly rate;
+• Regular hourly rate

-• Total daily or weekly straight-time earnings;
+• Total daily or weekly straight-time earnings

-• Total overtime earnings for the workweek (agricultural employees are exempt from overtime pay requirements);
+• Total overtime earnings for the workweek (agricultural employees are exempt from overtime pay requirements)

-• All additions to or deductions from the employee's wages;
+• All additions to or deductions from the employee's wages

-• Total wages paid each pay period; and
+• Total wages paid each pay period

-• Date of payment and the pay period covered by the payment.
+• Date of payment and the pay period covered by the payment

 Temporary Labor for Non-Agricultural Jobs

-Job Opportunity for Temporary Work
+Job Opportunities for Temporary Work

 An employer seeking authorization to employ H-2B workers must:

-1. Offer terms and working conditions normal to U.S. workers similarly employed in the area of intended employment, which aren't less favorable than those offered to H-2B workers.
+1. Offer terms and working conditions normal to U.S. workers similarly employed in the area of intended employment, which aren't less favorable than those offered to H-2B workers

-2. Offer a job opportunity to H-2B workers that is a bona fide, full-time temporary position with qualifications consistent with normal and accepted qualifications required by non-H-2B employers in the same or comparable occupations.
+2. Offer a job opportunity to H-2B workers that is a bona fide, full-time temporary position with qualifications consistent with normal and accepted qualifications required by non-H-2B employers in the same or comparable occupations

 Wages for H-2B Workers